usefulalgorithm/usefulalgorithm/README.md

 - _Tranquilizer_, by Oneohtrix Point Never
 - _The Long Procession_, by Amia Venera Landscape
 - _The Night Green Side of It_, by R.A.P.
 Ferreira, Kenny Segal
-- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
+- _HAYWARDxDÄLEK_, by dälek, Charles Hayward
 - _RINA_, by Rina Sawayama
-- _HAYWARDxDÄLEK_, by dälek, Charles Hayward
 - _馬_, by betcover!!
 - _World Maker_, by Psychonaut
 - _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
 - _I Am a Spiritual Being Having a Human Experience_, by To Be Gentle
+- _The Smashing Machine (Original Motion Picture Soundtrack)_, by Nala Sinephro
+- _Dancin' In The Streets_, by Rat Heart

 </details>